Resolving Sophos SD-RED 20 internet connectivity problems

 Write a tight change log:

-• Date, change made, who authorised, exact commands, before/after outputs, rollback steps.
+• Date, change made, who approved it, exact commands, before and after outputs, rollback steps

-Include the exact errors you saw and the final verification outputs.
-That makes future troubleshooting much faster.
+Keep the exact errors you saw and the final verification outputs.
+It makes the next round of troubleshooting much less annoying.

 Root cause and remediation

-• If gateway unreachable and ARP fails, the root cause is layer 2/ISP configuration.
-Remediation: correct VLAN/PPPoE or get ISP to route the static IP.
+• If the gateway is unreachable and ARP fails, the root cause is layer 2 or ISP configuration.
+Fix the VLAN or PPPoE setup, or get the ISP to route the static IP.

-• If default route missing, the root cause is misconfigured gateway.
-Remediation: set the correct default route.
+• If the default route is missing, the root cause is the gateway config.
+Set the correct default route.

-• If firewall rules blocked traffic, the root cause is rule order or missing NAT.
-Remediation: add explicit allow and configure SNAT.
+• If firewall rules block traffic, the root cause is rule order or missing NAT.
+Add an explicit allow rule and configure SNAT.

 I keep changes minimal and reversible.
-Do one thing at a time and capture exact before/after outputs.
-That prevents chasing ghosts and speeds resolution.
+Change one thing at a time and capture the before and after output.
+That stops the guessing.

 Related posts